 Our tactic was simple.
 We built ideas that looked impossible to manage from the countryside, and we used our marketing skills to tell the world about them.

 It surprised us how many of these ideas reached to the right people and stuck with them.

 We spent years mastering the art of low-risk experiments which then turned into successful social businesses and projects with international impact.

-We then specialized into making our guests at Sende feel at home right from day 1.
-This onboarding process was especially important for solo travelers, introverts and first-time event participants.
+We then specialised into making our guests at Sende feel at home right from day 1.
+This onboarding process was especially important for solo travellers, introverts and first-time event participants.